 The commencement reader(s) will be available prior to the ceremony near section 6 from noon-12:30 p.m. if you would like to meet with them regarding the pronunciation of your name.

 There will be no checking area for personal items and items cannot be carried onto the floor during the procession.
 Please leave all personal items (purse, camera, clothes, etc.) at home, in your car or with friends or family.

 Professional photographers will take a photo of the presentation of your diploma cover as a service to you and your family.
 This optional souvenir photo is available for purchase with no obligation on your part.
 Digital proofs will be emailed to the address entered during the online commencement registration.
-Hard copy proofs will be mailed five to seven days after the ceremony to the address listed on the back of your name card.
-Please review the address information on the back of your name card and make any necessary changes.
+Hard copy proofs will be mailed five to seven days after the ceremony.
 For more information, please contact:

 To view and order photographs, please visit the following website: